Waste Permit Scheme

 - The householder who applied for the permit must be there when the waste is brought to the recycling centre.

 - Once the time limit has run out on your permit, you must renew before you visit again.

 - No business waste allowed to disposed of using a permit.
 Business customers can visit the business waste pages for more information.

-- Some vehicles are still banned from the sites, visit the Access and site restriction page to find out more.
+- Some vehicles are still banned from the sites, visit the Permits and site restriction page to find out more.